-The County shall be entitled to unencumbered, fee simple title to the Projects, and the Escrow Agent and the Owners shall have no lien on, or security interest in, the Projects.
+The Escrow Agent and the Owners shall have no lien on, or security interest in, the Projects.

 4.2 Assignment By the Escrow Agent.

 The Escrow Agent may assign its rights under this Financing Agreement only as specifically permitted by the Escrow Agreement.